cloudnative-pg/cloudnative-pg/docs/src/appendixes/object_stores.md

-# Appendix A - Common object stores
+# Appendix A - Common object stores for backups

 You can archive the backup files in any service that is supported by the Barman Cloud infrastructure.
 That is: